0day-ci/linux/Documentation/admin-guide/regressions.rst

 ``introduced``, which make regzbot treat your mail (and not the one you reply to) as the report.

+Try to fix regressions quickly once the culprit got identified.
+Fixes for most regressions should be mainlined within two weeks, but some should be addressed within two or three days.

 When submitting fixes for regressions, always include 'Link:' tags in the commit message that point to all places where the issue was reported, as explained in `Documentation/process/submitting-patches.rst` and